 Amy continues to tweet: “Beautiful, gross, strong, thin, fat, pretty, ugly, sexy, disgusting, flawless, woman.
 Thank you.” – a series of words that individuals may use to describe her body.
 Amy realises how others may view her physique but her perception of herself is the most important.
 It is her way of helping others feel more comfortable and secure in their bodies.
 She doesn’t typically have the figure of a ‘supermodel’ and is not forcing her physique to look perfect yet her body is beautiful, feminine and sexy as she reveals her natural self.

 Do you think Amy’s approach to the Pirelli Calendar will change the perception of plus size modelling poses?
-Maybe one day the label will be removed altogether and Amy’s slim, natural physique will be the norm in the modelling industry rather than segregated in a small niche that labels anyone size 12 and over a plus size model.
+Maybe one day the label will be removed altogether and Amy’s slim, natural physique will be the norm in the modelling industry rather than segregated in a small niche.

 Do you think that plus size modelling poses should be more natural and relaxed?
 Share if you wish to spread the word.